camelya58/spring-security/README.md

 - The Resource server provides access the Client to the resource, knowing that the Client has such authorities.

 If you need to make authorization between own microservices use **OAuth2.0**.

+You can create separate Authorization server and resource server or create it in one application.

+***You can see the separate realizations of Authorization server in a project - [jwt-auth-server](https://github.com/camelya58/spring-security/tree/master/jwt-auth-server) and Resource server in a project - [jwt-resource-server](https://github.com/camelya58/spring-security/tree/master/jwt-resource-server).***

+***You can see the realization of Authorization server and Resource server in common application in a project - [auth-resource-server](https://github.com/camelya58/spring-security/tree/master/auth-resource-server).***